What is Glaucoma?

 Inherited forms of glaucoma – including juvenile open-angle glaucoma, normal-tension glaucoma linked to OPTN and TBK1 mutations, and glaucoma occurring as a secondary feature of rare connective tissue or metabolic disorders – are often under-represented in preclinical model catalogues that focus on acquired, pressure-dependent glaucoma.
 Researchers working in the rare-and-inherited disease space face the compounded challenge of modelling both the primary genetic disorder and its glaucoma-related sequelae, and of selecting which of several available mouse models best recapitulates the clinically relevant functional deficit.

 A further dimension arises when molecular programmes studied in the context of inherited retinal degeneration – most notably the SARM1 axon-degeneration pathway – are found to be equally active in glaucomatous RGC loss.
 This convergence means that a researcher developing SARM1-targeting therapies for inherited retinal dystrophy may simultaneously generate evidence directly relevant to glaucoma neuroprotection.
-For the broader rare-disease research context, see Rare and Inherited CNS and Eye Disorders.
-For the retinal-degenerative context, see Retinal Degeneration and Inherited Retinal Disease.

 How Striatech products help